The goals of this chapter are to:

 The top layer of a ripple or dune is not always preserved in the rock record, so it is rare to find ripples like those seen in Figures 4.3 and 4.7.
 Dunes and ripples are constantly moving, and as one passes and deposits its sediment, another follows right behind it to deposit more sediment on top.
 What geologists typically find in the rock record is the deposited sediment from the steep side of a series of ripples or dunes.
 The deposition of the steep side of several dunes or ripples creates a sedimentary structure called cross-bedding (Figure 5).
-One of the most important pieces of information that cross-bedding and asymmetrical ripples/dunes give geologists is the direction the wind or water was moving.
-The steep side of a ripple always angles downward toward the direction the water or wind was moving.
-Similarly, in cross-bedding, the preserved steep side of the dune/ripple angles downward in the direction the wind or water was moving, as shown by the blue lines in Figure 5b.
+One of the most important pieces of information that cross-bedding gives geologists is the direction that wind or water was moving.
+The steep side of a ripple always angles downward toward the direction the water or wind was moving, as shown by the blue lines in Figure 5b.
 There are many different types of cross-bedding and each form in a similar way.
-The differences between them are from the size and shape of the dune that is moving.

-Sedimentary structures are not limited to Earth as similar features have been found on Mars, Venus as well as Titan, Saturn’s largest moon.
-Figure 4.8 is small-scale cross-bedding from Mars.
-The cross-bedding is very similar to the wind-blown sand outcrops commonly found in the U.S. Southwest (see Figure 4.7).
+Sedimentary structures are not limited to Earth since similar features have been found on Mars, Venus, and Titan, Saturn’s largest moon.
+Figure 4.8 shows cross-bedding from Mars, and it looks very similar to the wind-blown sand outcrops commonly found in the southwestern U.S. (see Figure 4.7).
 Do you think the scale is similar between these two images?
-The size of the cross-bedding can help you determine if these formed in water or air (aeolian).
-Smaller ripples form in water and larger ones in terrestrial dunes.
+The size of the cross-bedding can help to determine if these formed in water or air (aeolian).
+Smaller ripples form in water while larger ones form in terrestrial dunes.

-Mudcracks are typically wider at the top of the crack and get progressively smaller as you move deeper until you reach the bottom of the crack.
-Because of this, mudcracks can be a good way-up indicator if you are able to see a cross-section view of the crack.
+Mudcracks are typically wider at the top of the crack and get progressively smaller toward the bottom of the crack.
+Because of this pattern, mudcracks can be a good way-up indicator if you are able to see a cross-section view of the crack.

-Raindrop impressions are small imprints made by rain when it falls on soft sediment (Figure 4.12).
-These structures tend to be found in fine-grained rocks like siltstones and shale and not in coarser-grained sandstones.
+Raindrop impressions tend to be found in fine-grained rocks like siltstones and shale but not in coarser-grained sandstones.
 The impressions likely represent the end of a rainstorm as rain is letting up because any previously formed impressions would be destroyed by subsequent rainfall.
 That’s why most raindrop impressions are very scattered rather than occurring all over the surface.
 Then the impressions need to be filled in with sediment, before the next rainstorm, in order to be preserved.

-Sole marks is a broad term that describes a number of different sedimentary structures that appear as impressions or grooves in sediment.
-These include flute casts, tool marks, groove casts, and load casts.
+Sole marks is a broad term that describes a number of different sedimentary structures that appear as impressions or grooves in sediment, including flute casts, tool marks, groove casts, and load casts.
 Typically the cast of the marking (the raised bump) is preserved at the bottom of a sedimentary bed, hence the term “sole” mark, and the mold side (the impression) is filled with sediment.
 This makes sole marks good way-up indicators since the cast side is facing down.